Commonwealth of Pennsylvania v. Tluchak

 Commonwealth v.
 Tluchak, 166 Pa.
 Super.
-16, 70 A.2d 657 (1950).
+16, 70 A.2d 657 (1950), was a case before the Superior Court of Pennsylvania involving the appeal of a larceny conviction.

-Judge Reno wrote the opinion of the Court.
-This in the Commonwealth of Pennsylvania in the United States case involves defendants convicted of larceny.

 In Tluchak the defendants had sold a farm to another couple.
 Between the time of sale and the time the purchasers moved in, the defendants took several items that were on the property.
 In that period, the defendant-sellers were not the legal owners of the property, but they were the legal possessors of it.
-The Court held that the defendants couldn't be convicted of larceny because they never interfered with the purchasers' possessory interest.
+The court held that the defendants could not be convicted of larceny because they never interfered with the purchasers' possessory interest.

-This case not only highlights that element of larceny but also helps show how larceny grew out of criminal trespass.

 Background

-Procedural Posture
+Procedural posture

 A jury convicted a husband and wife of larceny.
 The husband's sentence was restitution and a fine of $50; the wife's sentence was suspended.
 The couple appealed their convictions to the Superior Court of Pennsylvania.

 Facts

 The appellants agreed in writing to sell their farm to another couple.
 When the purchasers moved in they found several things missing that had been on the property at the time of purchase: a commode, washstand, hay carriage, electric stove cord, and 30-35 peach trees.
 The sale agreement did not cover personal property, but did cover: "All buildings, plumbing, heating, lighting fixtures, screens, storm sash, shades, blinds, awnings, shrubbery and plants."
 The purchasers also claimed there was an oral agreement that included the missing items not covered by the written sale agreement, though the appellants denied this.
 The Commonwealth charged larceny for all the missing items.